 Sample a Few Vintages at the Wine Museum

-Wonder how the regions of China marked the return of Macau to China?
+Wonder how the regions of China marked the return of Macao to China?
 Wonder no more.
-The handover gifts museum of Macau was built on the site of the handover ceremony of the then colony from Portugal to China and now houses all the gifts given by China’s 56 regions to mark the occasion.
+The handover gifts museum of Macao was built on the site of the handover ceremony of the then colony from Portugal to China and now houses all the gifts given by China’s 56 regions to mark the occasion.
 You’ll find silk embroidery, calligraphy, and fancy looking vases.

-Try Some Traditional Tea Making at the Macau Tea Culture House
+Try Some Traditional Tea Making at the Macao Tea Culture House

 Tea making means more to the Cantonese than dipping a tea bag in some hot water.
 Ignore the collection of teapots at the Macau Tea Culture House and head here on Saturdays and Sundays when they give an exhibition of traditional Chinese tea making skills.
 Be sure to check ahead of time to find out what time the tea tastings are being held.